CebAI: Centre for Creativity enabled by AI

 This research has resulted on a set of increasingly effective digital tools and practices that support human creativity spanning manufacturing and journalism to elite sports coaching and social care.

 CebAI also builds on research results across the different disciplines in City's diverse schools.
-We are indebted to the AI algorithms developed in the School of Maths, Computer Science and Engineering that have contributed to our systems; the business models developed in City's Bayes Business School (formerly Cass Business School) and the IP status of new machine-generated ideas researched in the
+We are indebted to the AI algorithms developed in the that have contributed to our systems; the business models developed in City's School of Science and Technology, Bayes Business School (formerly Cass Business School) and the IP status of new machine-generated ideas researched in the

 We maintain strong links with partner institutes and centres at City.
 These partners include the Centre for Creativity in Professional Practice, the Data Science Institute and CitAI Artificial Intelligence Research Centre.